varunpatill/texturetales/README.md

 2. Execute the provided SQL queries in the specified order to perform the sales analysis.
 3. Customize or extend the queries based on specific analysis requirements.

-Feel free to explore and adapt the queries to gain deeper insights into Texture Tales' sales data.

-Happy analyzing! 🚀📈